Food insecurity and hunger in the United States: Public sector hunger relief

 Most other programs are targeted at particular types of citizen.
 The largest of these is the School Lunch program, which in 2010 helped feed 32 million children a day.
 The second largest is the School Breakfast Program, feeding 16 million children in 2010.
 The next largest is the Special Supplemental Nutrition Program for Women, Infants and Children, which provide food aid for about 9 million women and children in 2010.

 A program that is neither universal nor targeted is Emergency Food Assistance Program.
 This is a successor to the Federal Surplus Relief Corporation which used to distribute surplus farm production direct to poor people; now the program works in partnership with the private sector, by delivering the surplus produce to food banks and other civil society agencies.

 In 2010, the Obama administration initiated the Healthy Food Financing Initiative (HFFI) as a means of expanding access to healthy foods in low-income communities.
 With over $400 million in funding from the Department of Health and Human Services, the Department of Agriculture and the Treasury Department, the initiative promoted interventions such as equipping already existing grocery stores and small retailers with more nutritious food options and investing in the development of new healthful food retailers in rural and urban food deserts.

-Although many US Presidents made many efforts, until September 28th, 2022 since 1969, there was not any active interest shown by any previous US president to resolve food insecurity, which is resulting from many issues but social inequality is one of them.
-After 50 years, the Biden Administration brought together nutrition advocates, anti-hunger, food companies, local and state governments, and tribal and territorial communities to lay out a plan to combat hunger in the US.
-Washington Post reported that President Biden wants to end hunger by 2030 and permanently extends the child tax credits (CTC) program, raises the federal minimum wage, and expands the nutrition assistance program.
-The CTC program was effective in solving food insecurity during the COVID-19 pandemic.
-President described a five-pillar approach at the conference.
-The pillars include; Pillar 1: Improve food access and affordability, Pillar 2: integrate nutrition and health, Pillar 3: Empower all consumers to make and have access to healthy choices, Pillar 4: Support physical activity for all, and Pillar 5: Enhance nutrition and food security research.
-The fifth pillar is directly related to resolve social inequality, which was completely ignored.
-This pillar will specifically focus on equity and accessibility to improve metrics, data collection, and research for nutrition and food security policy.
-This announcement and plan will shade the light to mitigate the problem by establishing health equity, which would ensure all people have the opportunity to maintain a healthy diet to reach their full health regardless of color, gender, race, sexual orientation, social status, or neighborhood they live in.
+Countless partnerships have emerged in the quest for food security.
+A number of federal nutrition programs exist to provide food specifically for children, including the Summer Food Service Program, Special Milk Program (SMP) and Child and Adult Care Food Program (CACFP), and community and state organizations often network with these programs.
+Children whose families qualify for Supplemental Nutrition Assistance Program (SNAP) or Women, Infants, and Children (WIC) may also receive food assistance.
+WIC alone served approximately 7.6 million participants, 75% of which are children and infants.

+Despite the sizable populations served by these programs, Conservatives have regularly targeted these programs for defunding.
+Conservatives' arguments against school nutrition programs include fear of wasting food and fraud from applications.

+In March 2025, the United States Department of Agriculture has canceled the Local Food Purchase Assistance Cooperative Agreement Program that gave food banks and other feeding organizations money to buy food, yet unfreezing funds for existing LFPA agreements, but plans to cancel a second round of funding for fiscal year 2025, about $420 million.